luiscruz/course_sustainableSE/2026/p1_measuring_software/g2_prompt_engineering_energy.md

 - [Green Prompt Engineering: Investigating the Energy Impact of Prompt Design in Software Engineering](https://arxiv.org/abs/2509.22320)
 - [Prompt engineering and its implications on the energy consumption of Large Language Models](https://arxiv.org/html/2501.05899v1)

+### Replication Package

+A replication package for this study is available on [GitHub](https://github.com/RebelOfDeath/PromptEnergy)

 ---

 ## 2. Research Questions